geekodour/o/content/docs/documents/gandhi.md

 > amirite fren? hoi ne nohoi? hori bul! hori bul!
 </div>

 -   **Builder** : [Build](https://austinhenley.com/blog/programmingasplay.html) [anything](https://www.reddit.com/r/Artisan/) and try to monetize it if possible.
 This will probably be my primary source of income as of the moment.
 From what I see, it's not easy at all but should be worth it.
+Be a craftsman of sorts.
 -   **Independent researcher:** R&amp;D on tools for thought and the Indian education system
 -   **Internet writer:** Writing regularly in areas of interest
 -   **Data journalist and Internet Detective:** Churning out data and presenting them in a more accessible manner if I come accross any such cases